Euro zone bonds hold ground, eyeing vaccinations, Fed

 By Yoruk Bahceli

-AMSTERDAM, March 16 (Reuters) - Euro zone government bonds held ground in early Tuesday trade, as caution set in before a U.S. Federal Reserve meeting and uncertainty around vaccinations in the bloc supported safe-haven assets.
+AMSTERDAM, March 16 (Reuters) - Euro zone government bonds held ground on Tuesday, as caution set in before a U.S. Federal Reserve meeting and uncertainty around vaccinations in the bloc supported safe-haven assets.

-Safe-haven euro zone government bonds were also supported by concerns around the bloc's vaccination efforts -- which already lag the U.S. and Britain -- after Europe's largest economies temporarily halted the use of AstraZeneca's AZN.L vaccine on Monday
+Safe-haven euro zone government bonds were also supported by concerns around the bloc's vaccination efforts -- which already lag the U.S. and Britain -- after Europe's largest economies temporarily halted the use of AstraZeneca's AZN.L vaccine.

 The vaccine currently encompasses around 25% of the vaccines distributed across the European Union, and 15% of those so far administered, according to Mizuho analysts.

-On Tuesday, Germany's 10-year yield, the benchmark for the euro area, was unchanged at -0.34% at 0829 GMT, below the highest since March 2020 around -0.20% touched in late February.
+On Tuesday, Germany's 10-year yield, the benchmark for the euro area, was unchanged at -0.34% at 1030 GMT, far below the highest since March 2020 around -0.20% touched in late February.
 Bond yields move inversely with prices.

 The gap between 10-year German and U.S. Treasury yields -- an indicator that reflects the divergence between safe-haven assets in the euro area and the United States -- remains just shy of its highest since February 2020, as U.S. yields have continued to rise this month while German Bund yields have fallen.
 DE10US10=RR